ottacom/saltstack_ipa_vault/README.md

 cd /saltstack_ipa_vault/_modules
 salt '<name of your salt master>' saltutil.sync_all
 ```
-Then you can start to use the module follow the example int How to use it section
+Then you can start to use the module follow the example described into How to use it section